 Universal Access forms that gather data as evidence are implemented in IEG, as in the classic Universal Access citizen application.
-However, forms are now rendered in the browser by IEG React components from the design system, which replace the IEG player, and in some cases, the IEG behavior has changed.
+However, forms are now rendered in the browser by IEG React components from the Social Program Management Design System, which replace the IEG player, and in some cases, the IEG behavior has changed.